swethakolloju/FrontEnd-contenst/README.md

 FrontEnd Contest by #include Community

 Team Name: Mirage 2000

-How Many people Contributed: 1
+How Many People Contributed: 1

 Project Title: Pet Adoption Website: Design a platform for adopting pets  and list the available pets for adoption

 Project Details: